chef-cft/chef-examples/examples/ChefPolicyfileWorkflow.md

 as they want, without the risk of inadvertantly affecting others.
 * Reduce the blast radius of a traditional Chef Infra deployment.
 * Get rid of Environments and Roles.
-* Define attributes that live with the policy.
+* Define attributes that live with the policy instead of an environment or role `json` file.
 * Help your teammates fall in love with configuration management :).

 ## Before You Start